May 11, 2019 433

 Irrespective of the type of machine and equipment finally purchased, the facilities will periodically need servicing and occasionally major repairs to keep them functioning at optimum levels.

-Poor maintenance facilities result in poor quality product and dissatisfaction of customers who are unable to get a regular supply of the firm’s product.
+Poor maintenance facilities result in poor quality products and dissatisfaction of customers who are unable to get a regular supply of the firm’s product.
 Lack of maintenance of machines and equipment results in frequent breakdowns reducing production capability.
 The cost of production also increases since employees are idle while the machines are being repaired.
-Faulty machines and equipment may cause accidents and injury to employees.
+Faulty machines and equipment may cause accidents and injuries to employees.

 Most of these problems are preventable by adopting a policy of preventive maintenance.
 This policy requires that at regular intervals, even though the machines and equipment are functioning well, they are serviced by qualified and experienced persons.
 Most vendors of machines and equipment also provide maintenance services.
 As much as possible, the owner-manager of a small business should use such services because they are more likely to have genuine spare parts to replace faulty parts.